Calkins Media

-Calkins Media, Inc. was a media company.
-Established in 1937, Calkins Media brands included daily newspapers and digital sites in Pennsylvania and New Jersey, a weekly newspaper in South Dade, Fla., and broadcast stations located in Huntsville, Ala., Tallahassee and Sarasota, Fla.
-Corporate and digital headquarters were located in Bucks County, Pa.
+Calkins Media, Inc. was a media company established in 1937.
+It included daily newspapers and digital sites in Pennsylvania and New Jersey, a weekly newspaper in South Miami-Dade County, and broadcast stations located in Huntsville, Tallahassee and Sarasota.
+Corporate and digital headquarters were located in Bucks County.

 In 2016, Raycom Media agreed to purchase Calkins Media's three television stations.
 A sale of WAAY-TV to Raycom affiliate American Spirit Media was blocked by the Department of Justice due to Raycom's ownership of WAFF.
 Raycom closed on the purchase of WWSB and WTXL-TV on May 1, 2017, while WAAY-TV was instead sold to Heartland Media.

 In 2017, GateHouse Media and Ogden Newspapers agreed to terms to purchase Calkins Media's newspaper assets.